How did 7.8 billion people become so fluent in their first languages?

 1. Don’t Learn the Language, Acquire It.

 The first thing to notice in The Natural Approach is that there’s an important difference between “learning the language” and “acquiring the language.”
-And it all has to do with the activities involved in each.
+And like mentioned earlier, it all has to do with the activities involved in each.

-“Learning the language” will get you good grades, but it will not necessarily lead to fluency.
+“Learning the language” will get you good grades, but it won’t necessarily lead to fluency.

 This is inevitable.
 The receptive nature of your brain will ensure that.